wenjietseng/CI_shiny_presentation/README.md

 # CI_shiny_presentation
-It the presentation on 05.01.17 at Chemnitz.
+It was the presentation on 05.01.17 at Chemnitz.
-The slides made by rmarkdown.
+The slides were made by rmarkdown.

-There were two errors when I render the pdf even having LaTex on OSX.
+There were two errors when I render the pdf even having LaTex on OS X.
 Solutions have been discussed on the web.

 (1) cannot find pdflatex